francescodente/oop-ang/README.md

 Keep playing to gain xp Points and reach rank 10.
 Every rank is rewarded with coins to upgrade your powers.

 ### How do I get set up? ###
-1. Install the Java Runtime environment
+1. Install the Java Runtime environment [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
-2. Download OOPang.jar
+2. Download OOPang.jar in the *Downloads* section
 3. Doubleclick to launch application
 4. Enjoy!